-Costa Rica’s public transportation is constantly improving and the new 7-10 bus terminal is one of the greatest upgrades.
-From here, you can go all the way to Monteverde, south Nicoya and other corners of the country.
+Costa Rica’s public transportation is constantly improving and the 7-10 bus terminal is one of the greatest upgrades.
+From here, you can go all the way to Monteverde, La Fortuna and other corners of the country.

 So if you’re planning on taking this exact route, read on!